BYU College of Family, Home and Social Sciences: Research & academic support centers

-In addition to the ten departments, the Family, Home, and Social Sciences oversees twelve research and academic support centers.
+In addition to the nine departments, the Family, Home, and Social Sciences oversees twelve research and academic support centers.

 Center for Family History and Genealogy

 Family History has a rich and long history at BYU.
 The Family History Program at Brigham Young University began in 1962.
 Various courses dedicated to genealogical research were offered, and students were able to choose either a two-year certificate or a family history minor.
 In addition, researchers were hired to conduct professional genealogical research for clients.
 The current Center for Family History and Genealogy was founded in 2000 as a place for students to engage in serious, academically rigorous genealogical/family historical research.
 Numerous faculty members and campus organizations participate in or supported family history on campus.